KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/sign-up.md

 [ ] { } | \ : ' ,? / ` ~ " ( ) ;
 ```

-- Next step will be to contact your KOLIBRI Cloud Support team to add you to your group and give you Administrator Rights (***CustomerAdmin***).
+- Next step will be to contact your PressureSuite Cloud Support team to add you to your group and give you Administrator Rights (***CustomerAdmin***).

 ![Sign Up Form](../../img/sign-up/sign-up-form.png)